PX4/PX4-Devguide/starting-installing-linux.md

 ${HEXAGON_SDK_ROOT}/tools/debug/mini-dm/Linux_Debug/mini-dm
 ```

+Note: Alternatively, especially on Mac, you can also use [nano-dm](https://github.com/kevinmehall/nano-dm).

 ### Raspberry Pi hardware
 Developers working on Raspberry Pi hardware should download the RPi Linux toolchain from below.
 The installation script will automatically install the cross-compiler toolchain.
 If you are looking for the *native* Raspberry Pi toolchain to compile directly on the Pi, see [here](http://dev.px4.io/hardware-pi2.html#native-builds-optional)